-The Daniel Pearl Foundation has selected a distinguished reporter from Afghanistan, Humayoon Babur, as its 2019 Fellow for the Alfred Friendly Press Partners program.
+The Daniel Pearl Foundation selected a distinguished reporter from Afghanistan, Humayoon Babur, as its 2019 Fellow for the Alfred Friendly Press Partners program.

 Babur, who works for Pasbanan Media Group in Kabul, has written about a wide variety of topics in the war-torn country, from combat and car bombs to corruption and the effectiveness of foreign aid.
 He writes in the languages of Pashtu, Dari as well as English.
 He’s written extensively on environmental issues, including recent stories on groundwater contamination and disputes over water, one of which won an award from the International Water Management Institute.

 In March, Babur joined the other Fellows at the Missouri School of Journalism learning from more than a dozen faculty, all professional journalists with extensive experience.
-He was to spend the spring and summer working in Pittsburgh, getting hands-on experience as a staff reporter for the Post-Gazette newspaper and at Park Point University’s Center for Media Innovation.
-In August, he was to participate in two “boot camps” on data journalism and data visualization run by Investigative Reporters & Editors at the Missouri School of Journalism.
+He spent the spring and summer working in Pittsburgh, getting hands-on experience as a staff reporter for the Post-Gazette newspaper and at Park Point University’s Center for Media Innovation.
+(See links to articles below) In August, he participated in two “boot camps” on data journalism and data visualization run by Investigative Reporters & Editors at the Missouri School of Journalism.

-He was to also spend a week at the Jewish Journal of Greater Los Angeles and share his experiences at a public event hosted by the Daniel Pearl Foundation in Los Angeles.
-More info about this event will be provided at www.DanielPearl.Org at a later date.
+He was to also spend a week at the Jewish Journal of Greater Los Angeles and share his experiences at a public event hosted by the Daniel Pearl Foundation in Los Angeles on Aug.
+15 at the Museum of Tolerance.

 The Daniel Pearl Foundation and Alfred Friendly Press Partners have partnered since 2003 to provide fellowships to journalists from South Asia and the Middle East to work in U.S. newsrooms and experience the dynamics of a free press environment first hand.